-Figure 28.
+Figure 33.
 Predicted Terra MODIS orbit tracks (top) and a typical pattern of input pixel counts for a daytime only parameter (bottom) for June 20, 2008.
 The marked increase in pixel counts towards the pole is due to overlapping orbits causing the L3 data to become a multiple orbit average, over mid-latitudes the pattern of pixel counts is typical for a single orbit snapshot that can be assigned a single (approximate) local solar time.

-must be (i) either daytime only or nighttime only and (ii) constrained to L3 grid cells between approximately 23°N and 23°S latitude.
+So in summary, to pin down a L3 Daily SDS to an approximate local solar time, it must be (i) either daytime only or nighttime only and (ii) constrained to L3 grid cells between approximately 23°N and 23°S latitude.
 Only in both these situations does any Daily SDS contain data from a single MODIS overpass, whose approximate local solar time is given above.